robotsorcerer/robotsorcerer.github.io/about.md

 <!-- + I still consider Sheffield my adopted home.
 Biggest village in Yorkshire, where I've made some of my biggest mistakes; where I've met some of the best people I could ever hope to know.
 City of hills.
 Home of the Yorkshire pudding.
 Of thee I sing! -->
 #### Name Etymology

-People often ask me about how to pronounce my name, and its meaning
+People often ask me how to pronounce my name, and its meaning.
+Here we go:

 + Lekan is the short form of "Olalekan", which literally means "wealth increased by a factor of one" in [Yoruba](https://en.wikipedia.org/wiki/Yoruba_language), a (Benin-Congo) language of the [Yoruba people](https://en.wikipedia.org/wiki/Yoruba_people) of West Africa.

-+ Lekan is pronounced "Lay-con", or "Lay-kañ", where "añ" is akin to the intonation of "TION" in "capTION".
++ Lekan is pronounced "Lay-con", or "Lay-kañ", where "añ" is akin to the intonation of "ION" in say, "captION".

 + My last name is rather a little long-winding to roll on the tongue.
-But let me give a background first.
-From what I understand, my paternal ancestors were [Ifá](https://en.wikipedia.org/wiki/If%C3%A1) divinators who from time to time worshipped the god of iron, referred to as Ogun in the Yoruba language; "molu" is the short form of "mu olu", often abbreviated as "m'olu" in written scripts; it means "take victory" or something of that sort.
-Therefore, Ogunmolu means "the god of iron prevailed".
+But let me deconstruct its meaning first.
+From what I understand, my paternal ancestors were part [Ifá](https://en.wikipedia.org/wiki/If%C3%A1) divinators, part worshippers of the god of iron (referred to as Ogun in Yoruba) to boot; "molu" is a compressed form of "mu olu", often abbreviated as "m'olu" or "molu" in contemporary Yoruba; it means "take victory" or something of that facsimile.
+If you're catching my drift already, you'll see where this is going: Ogunmolu means "the god of iron prevailed".
 It's altogether pronounced as "O-goon-moe-loo".
 There you go.

-+   When I am not busy, I am probably on [quora](https://www.quora.com/profile/Lekan-4), the [ros.org forum](http://answers.ros.org) or the [pytorch forum](http://discuss.pytorch.org) answering and posting questions.
++   When I am not busy, I am probably on [quora](https://www.quora.com/profile/Lekan-4), the [ros answers forum](http://answers.ros.org) or the [pytorch forum](http://discuss.pytorch.org) answering and posting questions.

 +   Among the places I call home include Lagos, Nigeria; Sheffield, United Kingdom; Boston, MA; and of course Tokyo, Japan.